NERSC/jupyterhub-deploy/jupyter-compose/README.md

-# SSHSpawner Testing
+# Developing with docker-compose

-These images are designed for local testing of the SSH Spawner.
+These images are designed for local dev/debug/testing using docker-compose.
 This requires docker-compose.

 ## Preparation